 Moreton-in-Marsh is situated the head of the Evenlode valley on the Fosse Way.

-It’s on the junction of the A429 (Fosse Way) and A44, a natural crossing point between these two routes through the Cotswolds.
+It’s on the junction of the A429 (Fosse Way), which will take you all the way from Cirencester to Moreton in Marsh via Stow on the Wold and the A44, running between Chipping Norton and Broadway – a natural crossing point between these two routes through the Cotswolds.

-The town also has a railway station that is on the Cotswolds line, lying between the stations of Kingham and Honeybourne and currently serviced by Great Western Trains.
+You can also get here by rail, arriving in the town at Moreton in Marsh train station, which is on the Cotswolds line, lying between the stations of Kingham and Honeybourne and currently serviced by Great Western Trains.

-There are public conveniences next to the Market Hall – make sure that you have some change on you, as there is a charge (currently 20p) to use them.
+There are public conveniences next to the Market Hall – make sure that you have some change on you, as there is a charge (currently 40p) to use them.

 The Wellington Aviation and Art Museum is a haven for enthusiasts of World War II memorabilia including paintings, prints, models and aircraft history, with the proceeds going to the RAF Benevolent Fund.